uvarc/rc-learning/content/courses/containers-for-hpc/using.md

 ---
-title: Using Containers on Rivanna [Apptainer]
+title: Using Containers on HPC [Apptainer]
 toc: true
 type: book
 weight: 3

 ---

-Logging in to Rivanna:

-- Connect to Rivanna
+Log on to our HPC cluster

 - SSH client or FastX Web
 - Run `hdquota`
     - Make sure you have a few GBs of free space
 - Run `allocations`